 Especially because money brings up a lot of emotions, because we have limiting beliefs about ourselves our self-worth and money, it’s easy to lie to ourselves.
 It’s easier to blame someone or something else.

-The easiest way to ID your bad financial habits is to write down on a sheet of paper (we’ve already done the work for you, download our unique worksheet here to overcome bad habits) what stirs emotions in you about money from month-to-month and payday to payday.
+The easiest way to ID your bad financial habits is to write down on a sheet of paper what stirs emotions in you about money from month to month and payday to payday.
 What frustrates you?
 What scares you?
 How do you feel about paying certain bills, i.e., does the rent or mortgage payment cause anxiety?
 How do you feel when you use your credit card?

-Remember your prior experiences about money.
+Remember your prior experiences with money.
 When you feel a negative emotion, write down what were you doing at that time and what your emotion was/is.

 2. Identify what triggers your bad financial habits